FAQGURU/FAQGURU/topics/en/net-framework.md

 * https://stackoverflow.com/questions/293800/what-is-the-difference-between-cil-and-msil-il/293801

 [[↑] Back to top](#net-framework)
 ### What is the difference between .NET Framework/Core and .NET Standard Class Library project types?
-(Expert)

 Use a .NET Standard library when you want to increase the number of apps that will be compatible with your library, and you are okay with a decrease in the .NET API surface area your library can access.